eclipse-archived/ceylon-lang.org/documentation/1.0/tour/classes.md

     }

-The Ceylon compiler forces you to specify a value of any reference before making use of the simple attribute or local in an expression.
+The Ceylon compiler forces you to specify a value of any reference before making use of the reference in an expression.

 <!-- check:none:Demoing error -->
     Integer count;